Dolato Strain Information & Review

 - Top reported flavors: Earthy, pungent, sweet

 - Dominant terpene: Limonene

 - Difficulty: Mid-level

 - Outdoor Yield: 24 oz./plant

 Let’s review the Dolato strain info.
 First, its origins.
-This strain is the result of crossing two indicas, Gelato #41 and Do-si-dos.
-The latter is the more dominant indica of the two parents.
+This hybrid is the result of crossing two indicas, Gelato #41 and Do-Si-Dos.
+The latter is the more dominant of the two parents.

 Users describe the Dolato strain’s berry-colored buds as being some of the most beautiful among marijuana cultivars.
 The appealing shades of its nugs range from reddish purple to bright orange and light to dark green.
 You’ll also notice they’re adorned with diamond-like trichomes.